rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

         * `process` - Only the main process is killed.
         * `mixed` - The SIGTERM signal is sent to the main process while the subsequent SIGKILL signal is sent to all remaining processes of the unit's control group.
         * `none` - Does not kill any processes.
     * `PrivateTmp=`.
 Whether to use a private tmp directory.
-Based on certain security, the recommendation is that you set the value to yes.
+Based on certain security, the recommendation is to set the value to yes.
     * `ProtectHome=`.
 Whether to protect the home directory.
 Its value can be one of the following:
         * `yes` - The three directories (/root/, /home/, /run/user/) are not visible to unit.
         * `no` - The three directories are visible to unit.